-Sherrie Westin is President of Sesame Workshop, the nonprofit educational organization behind Sesame Street.
+Sherrie Westin is President of Sesame Workshop, the nonprofit educational organization behind Sesame

 Westin leads the organization’s efforts to serve vulnerable children through mass media and targeted initiatives in the United States and around the world.
 She serves as Sesame Workshop’s chief mission ambassador, raising awareness, developing strategic partnerships, and cultivating philanthropic support to further the Workshop’s mission to help children everywhere grow smarter, stronger, and kinder.

-Previously Westin served as Sesame Workshop’s President of Social Impact and Philanthropy.
+Previously, Westin served as Sesame Workshop’s President of Social Impact and Philanthropy.
 In that role, she spearheaded a partnership to create the largest early childhood intervention in the history of humanitarian response, bringing critical early education to refugee children in the Syrian response region.
 Working with the International Rescue Committee, she led Sesame Workshop’s efforts to compete for and win a historic $100 million grant from the MacArthur Foundation to fund this work.
 With an additional $100 million grant from the LEGO Foundation, this initiative has expanded to Bangladesh.
 She also oversees Sesame Street in Communities, Sesame’s comprehensive initiative designed to give children the tools they need to overcome traumatic experiences.

 Westin has held leadership positions in media, nonprofit, and public service.
 She was Assistant to the President for Public Liaison and Intergovernmental Affairs for President George H.W.
-Bush, Assistant Secretary for Public Affairs at the U.S. Department of Housing and Urban Development and held senior positions at the ABC Television Network and U.S. News & World Report.
+Bush, Assistant Secretary for Public Affairs at the U.S. Department of Housing and Urban Development, and she held senior positions at the ABC Television Network and U.S. News & World Report.

 Westin is a graduate of the University of Virginia and holds an Honorary Doctorate from Concordia College in New York.